Essenceia/essenceia.github.io/content/projects/Floating_dragon/notes.md

 exact sum $(−1)^{s_r} · m_r · 2^{e_r}$ .

 At this point $r$ is not neceesarily normalized, so we need to do so.

+#### Close path

+The close path has deeper logic than the far path ... no shit

 #### Normalize